mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 {{<img src="key-wrong.webp" max-width="400px">}}

 It fit snugly, and it was easy to plug Ethernet cables into it, so I thought that was right.
-But I quickly noticed it was popping out of the patch panel every time I removed an Ethernet cable.
+But almost every time I removed an Ethernet cable, the patch key popped out with it.

 "I must have done this backward," I thought.
 So I plugged the keys in from the rear.
 It was tougher to get them in, but they stayed in place better.